Cold, unrumpled sheets were all that greeted me when I rolled over to the other side of my bed.

 Simone came through the door, setting a plate of fruit in front of my mother, and she broke our eye contact for a second.
 “Thank you, Simone,” she said, and then turned her gaze back to me.
 “Tess, sit up straight.”

 It was only then that I realized I was slouching.
 The heat rose in my face a little.
 It always did when she told me what to do.
 As if I wasn’t grown.
-As if, up until a few short years ago, I wasn’t the mother in the relationship and she the petulant child.
+As if, up until a few short years ago, I wasn’t the mother in the relationship, and she was the petulant child.
 I glared at her.

 She dropped her fork and glared back at me.
 Then she grabbed her coffee and fruit and got up from the table.
 “I’m going to finish reading my book,” she said.
 “I can’t be around you when you’re like this.
 Come find me when you’re ready to talk like adults.”
 She clicked away without looking back, and I wondered why she always wore high heels in the house.